android-cjj/JJSearchViewAnim/README.md

 ####About me
-A low-level android software development engineers, like watching cartoons, like playing football, love life !
+A low-level android software development engineer, like watching cartoons, like playing football, love life !
 If you want to make friends with me, You can email tell me.Email address: cjjcjj2014@gmail.com.

 License